Family demands justice after middle schooler gunned down on Halloween in Bensalem

 Bensalem police said it's still unclear if the gunman was involved in the large fight.

-Officers are still working to get a description of the gunman and vehicle.
+Officers are still working to get a description of the suspect and vehicle.

 Anyone with information is asked to call Bensalem police.